 While birds chirp outside your kitchen window and your dog keeps all the local squirrels at bay.
 There are several things you can do to defend your supply chain this month.

-Firstly, make sure that you work with a seasoned transportation provider.
+Firstly, make sure to work with a seasoned transportation provider.
 August can become an expensive month for the inexperienced few who don’t know how to navigate it.

 As such, make sure that your provider has all of the skills you need to serve you well this year.